AyeMohShwe/Bare-Beauty/README.md

 # Bare-Beauty
 Bare Beauty is a responsive e-commerce skincare website that showcases clean UI/UX design and front-end development skills.
-Built using HTML, CSS, and vanilla JavaScript, it features:
+Built using HTML, CSS, and JavaScript, it features:

 - Interactive product cards